-(1) During low-threat periods the BDOC may be able to function with austere support.
+• During low-threat periods the BDOC may be able to function with austere support.
 Only sufficient personnel and equipment to supervise security efforts and process long-range intelligence may be necessary.
 Most base personnel can then concentrate their efforts on the base's primary mission, although all personnel should rehearse base defense procedures.

-(2) As the threat to the base is perceived to increase, more base units and personnel are diverted from mission tasks to their defense responsibilities.
+• As the threat to the base is perceived to increase, more base units and personnel are diverted from mission tasks to their defense responsibilities.
 As a result, the BDOC evolves, as planned, into an operations center capable of controlling a full-scale defense of the base.

-2. Notional BDOC.
+2. Notional BDOC

 When fully augmented for controlling the defense of the base against full-scale attacks, the BDOC should be structured with the following functional elements.
-Numbers of personnel in each element depend on base size and the requirements for 24-hour operations.
+Numbers of personnel in each element depend on base size and the requirements for 24 hour operations.
 Some functions may be performed by other C2 activities on the base.
 Paragraph 3 discusses base defense facilities on an Air Force installation.

-- a.
+a.
 Operations Element

-- (1) BDOC chief (Commander, Base Defense Force).
+- BDOC chief (Commander, Base Defense Force).

-- (2) Operations personnel.
+- Operations personnel.

-- (3) NBC personnel.
+- NBC personnel.

-- (4) Engineer representative.
+- Engineer representative.

-- (5) MP or SP representative.
+- MP or SP representative.

-- (6) Legal personnel.
+- Legal personnel.

 - b.
 Intelligence Element

-- (1) Intelligence personnel.

-- (2) CI personnel.
+- Intelligence personnel. - CI personnel.

 c.
 Fire Support Element and Fire Support Coordination Center.
-If attached, Air Force, Navy, Marine air, Army air defense, and naval gunfire liaison personnel will join the FSE/FSCC to form a fire support cell.
+If attached, Air Force, Navy, Marine air, Army air defense, naval gunfire, and special operations liaison personnel will join the FSE/FSCC to form a fire support cell.
 Normally, a BDOC will not be provided an FSE/FSCC, in which case the function will be performed by the BDOC operations element.

 - d.
 ADC Element

 - e.
-Civil-Military Operations (CMO) Element
+Civil-Military Operations Element

 - f.
 Communications Element

 - g.
 Liaison Teams

-- (1) RAOC/RTOC liaison officer (LNO).
+- RAOC/RTOC liaison officer (LNO).

-- (2) HN representative.
+- HN representative.

-- (3) Tactical combat force LNO.
+- Tactical combat force LNO.

+- Intelligence and CI liaison personnel.

+- h.
+Medical Element